-RESOLVED: to approve a grant to SMU Data Arts to provide the Cultural Data Profile tool as recommended by the Grants Committee.
+RESOLVED: to recommend to contract with SMU Data Arts to provide the Cultural Data Profile tool as presented at the Grants Committee Meeting.

 OPEN MEETING LAW STATEMENT

 Please note that this meeting is an open meeting of a public body subject to the Massachusetts Open Meeting Law.
 A notice of this meeting together with the agenda was posted on Mass Cultural Council's website 48 or more hours ago (excluding weekends and holidays).